-This is part 3 in a series of articles examining the origins of public education in the United States.
+This article is part 3 in a series examining the origins of public education in the United States.

-Dewey is often lauded as the founding father of the “progressive” education that now has over 85 percent of American children in its grip.
-Although he was not alone—he stood on the shoulders of fellow collectivists Robert Owen and Horace Mann, as documented earlier in this series—Dewey certainly deserves much of the credit, or blame, for unleashing it on the United States and humanity.
+Dewey is often lauded as the founding father of the “progressive” education that now has more than 85 percent of American children in its grip.
+Although he wasn’t alone—he stood on the shoulders of fellow collectivists Robert Owen and Horace Mann, as documented earlier in this series—Dewey certainly deserves much of the credit, or blame, for unleashing it on the United States and humanity.

-By the time Dewey and his disciples worked their magic, the scheme would culminate in a nation where the overwhelming majority of high-school seniors violently reject the biblical worldview, and where most young people describe themselves as socialist.
+By the time Dewey and his disciples worked their magic, the scheme would culminate in a nation in which the overwhelming majority of high-school seniors violently reject the biblical worldview, and in which most young people describe themselves as socialist.

 On top of that, the system would produce a nation in which less than a third of those same seniors would even be considered “proficient” in reading and math, according to federal data gathered from the National Assessment of Educational Progress.